-- of each year shall receive recommendations from the Department faculty and other members of the Institute community concerning all matters of class size and shall forward them with his or her comments to the Dean of the School for his or her review, recommendations and submission in turn to the academic administrative officer designated by the Board.
-These recommendations shall be advisory only and final determination shall rest with the aforementioned academic administrative officer. - 17.2 Any change in existing class sizes shall be consistent with the objectives of preserving an atmosphere conducive to effective teaching and learning and achieving efficiency. - 17.3 The faculty of the Department shall be given the reasons for any change.
+17.1 The Chairperson of each Department by February 15th of each year shall receive recommendations from the Department faculty and other members of the Institute community concerning all matters of class size and shall forward them with his or her comments to the Dean of the School for his or her review, recommendations and submission in turn to the academic administrative officer designated by the Board.
+These recommendations shall be advisory only and final determination shall rest with the aforementioned academic administrative officer.

+17.2 Any change in existing class sizes shall be consistent with the objectives of preserving an atmosphere conducive to effective teaching and learning and achieving efficiency.

+17.3 The faculty of the Department shall be given the reasons for any change.